joewilliams/jellyfish/readme.md

 ## Caveat emptor

-Please don't expect any of this to work well.
-This is practically the first Erlang program I've ever written.
+Please don't expect this to work well.
+It's practically the first Erlang program I've ever written.
 I'm certain it lacks good style, design and is just wrong.
 I'd love to hear critical feedback to become a better Erlang hacker.
 Pull requests welcome!

 I'll run this code as a community service at http://jlyfsh.com.
 I'm using it for my own projects so I may make a reasonable effort to keep